-01 Feb 5 Types of Drone Aerial Shots you should know
+01 Feb 5 Types of Drone Aerial Shots You Should Know

-1. Orbit Shot:
+1. The Orbit Shot:

-“Flying a circle around an object while maintaining the same altitude”; This is one of the shots which require degrees of precision because it requires you to turn a complete 360 degree on the object.
-We won’t say it’s an easy shot but its cinematic effect is definitely something worth taking the time to learn.
+Flying in a circle around an object while maintaining the same altitude.
+This is one of the shots which requires immense precision, as it requires you to turn in a complete 360-degree circle on the object.
+We won’t say this is an easy shot, but its cinematic effect is definitely something that is worth taking the time to learn.

 2. The Reveal:

-3. Fly Over:
+3. The Fly Over:

 5. The Chase:

 Just like the name suggests, you’re basically following your subject from behind.
 You can either plan out whether to chase your subject in a straight line which is easier, or in random paths.
-Coordinate and remember to try doing this in an open area with no hindrance!
+Coordinate and try doing this in an open area with no hindrance!

 These are just a few of the types of shots that cover the drone’s possibility.
 There are heaps of others and remember to be creative; combining shots is not forbidden therefore you have endless possibilities.
 Now, after knowing more about drones, you don’t have to hesitate to make use of them any longer.
 Let your artistic side flow and see for yourself how drone aerial videography can change your video production game.